Tooth Extractions in Markham

 We aim to be the best dentist in Markham.
 We want you and your family tp be at ease, comfortable, even for something as scary as having a tooth pulled.

 The prospect of having a tooth pulled can be scary.
 But the truth of the matter is that having a tooth extraction is a fairly standard process, and the team at Filgiano Dentistry has years of experience performing them.
 We aim to be your favourite dentist in Markham – the dentists you like.
 With that in mind, let’s look at why you might need a tooth extraction, what’s involved in the process, and how we can give you the best experience.

 Tooth damage can happen for many reasons.
 Damage of any sort can lead to discomfort or other more severe issues.
 If a crown or a filling cannot repair the damage, you may require a tooth extraction.
 Here are some of the common reasons to have a tooth pulled:

-If a tooth is beyond repair using a filling or dental crown method, it might need to be extracted to prevent long-term problems.
-Similarly, if a tooth becomes impacted or infected, it might have to be pulled.
+- Damage and decay: If a tooth is beyond repair using a filling or dental crown method, it might need to be extracted to prevent long-term problems.
+Similarly, if a tooth becomes infected, it might have to be extracted.

 Getting ready for a tooth extraction

 Preparation for tooth extraction is a simple process.
 The team at Filgiano Dentistry is here for you every step of the way.

 Before we begin extracting the tooth, we’ll take x-rays and review your dental and medical history.
 The x-rays tell us what shape your tooth and surrounding bone are in.
 It helps us determine the best way to extract your tooth.
 Sometimes, we’ll recommend an oral surgeon perform the job, but Filgiano Dentistry can help with most procedures.